 Acid systems: “make it tangy” isn't a manufacturing plan

-Acids are often treated like a simple flavor decision.
-In reality, acid is a process-critical ingredient in gummies.
-It affects taste, gelling behavior, and long-term stability.
-The biggest hidden risk is not the final pH reading-it’s how the acid is incorporated.
+Acids get treated like a simple flavor decision.
+But in gummies, acid is a process-critical ingredient.
+It affects taste, gelling, and long-term stability.
+The real hidden risk isn't the final pH—it's how the acid gets incorporated.
+Add it at the wrong point or mix unevenly, and you create localized low-pH hot spots.
+Those micro-havens can accelerate quality drift, especially in complex formulas.

 - Timing: pre-cook vs. post-cook addition